Batman lurks like a bat in the shadows.

-In doing this, Marston placed Wonder Woman smack-dab in the middle of a world of Greek gods and heroes whose names tell us fascinating things about their powers and personalities.
+In doing this, Marston placed Wonder Woman smack-dab in the middle of a world of Greek and Roman gods and heroes whose names tell us fascinating things about their powers and personalities.
 They also show that whether we’re talking about today’s superheroes or the gods of yore, a well-chosen name can certainly help a character achieve lasting fame.

-Wonder Woman’s real name, Diana, is no exception here.
-She’s named after the Roman goddess, Diana (whose Greek equivalent is Artemis.)
+Wonder Woman is named after the Roman goddess Diana (whose Greek equivalent is Artemis).
 Diana was known as a wild and free-spirited goddess who hung out in the mountains, woods, and meadows.
 A powerful hunter and skilled archer, she fought with the same mix of power and finesse as Wonder Woman.
-She was also known for being smart and fiercely independent; as Shakespeare has Romeo say of Rosalind: “She’ll not be hit With Cupid’s arrow.
+She was also smart and fiercely independent; as Shakespeare has Romeo say of Rosalind: “She’ll not be hit With Cupid’s arrow.
 She hath Dian’s wit.”

 Zeus was thought to control the weather—you know, like Storm in the X-Men series.
-A popular song sung by children in the ancient world went, “Rain, rain, O dear Zeus, on the cornland of the Athenians and on the plains.”
+A traditional prayer for rain was “Rain, rain, O dear Zeus, on the cornland of the Athenians and on the plains.”
 It was also a colloquial expression to say, “Zeus is raining,” whenever it started pouring.
 And when a weather god needs to lay down some whoop-ass on his foes, he of course busts out his trusty thunderbolts.